 Thousands of families have discovered that writing doesn't have to be a battleground, but can be a journey into the unique, creative, quirky minds that your kids share with you verbally every day.
 Your mission, should you choose to accept it, is to be the conduit to a successful transcription of all that energy and insight so that others get to discover what incredible human beings your kids really are.
 And, of course, you also want them to write well to reassure yourself that your kids are getting the education you always wanted them to have.

-- Communication (An oral game to get you started.
-Fun!)
+- Communication We play a game to get you started!

-These skills are taught in entirely new ways (not seen in other curricula).
+These skills are taught in entirely new ways not seen in other writing programs.
 In this class, parents interact directly with the instructor in a private classroom.
-The instructor posts assignments while the homeschooling parents post student writing and questions.
+The instructor posts assignments and the homeschooling parents post student writing and questions.
 As you work with your children at home, the instructor will support you, answer your questions, and give you guidance so that you succeed in becoming your child's best writing coach and ally.
 Our aim is to make it possible for you to be your child's writing instructor so that you don't have to rely on anyone else!